Migrating From Jest to Vitest

 nx g vitest --project {MY_PROJECT}

-For Angular CLI Users
+For Angular CLI Usersโ

-If you are using the Angular CLI, you can use Analog's generator to set up Vitest in your Angular project.
+If you are using the Angular CLI (>= 21.0.0), you can use the new unit-test builder to set up Vitest in your Angular project.

 ng g @analogjs/platform:setup-vitest --project {MY_PROJECT}